rodages/Project-One-The-Pandemic-Game/README.md

 ```

-Power-ups were supposed to be styled to represent actual items, but due to lack of time, they were just left as square boxes with different colours.
+Power Ups were supposed to be styled to represent actual items, but due to lack of time were just left as square boxes with different colours.

-## <a name='difficulties-wins'>Difficulties and Wins</a>
+## <a name=bugs-wins'>Bugs and Wins</a>

 ### <a name='bugs'>Known Bugs</a>